Grotto Falls is a breathtaking and unique waterfall hike nestled in the heart of Great Smoky Mountains National Park. π

 Spring and fall are the most ideal times to hike Grotto Falls, but it can be a great experience in any season!

-The forest is green and full of wildflowers, the weather is comfortable for hiking, and the falls are flowing nicely after the spring rains.
+π· Spring (March – May): The forest is green and full of wildflowers, the weather is comfortable for hiking, and the falls are flowing nicely after the spring rains.

-Just keep in mind, it’s a popular spot, so try to get there early or late to avoid the crowds.
+βοΈ Summer (June – August): The cool mist from Grotto Falls is a great way to beat the heat.
+Just keep in mind, itβs a popular spot, so try to get there early or late to avoid the crowds.

+π Fall (September – November): The fall foliage is stunning with vibrant colorful leaves, and the weather is comfortable for hiking.
 The waterfall can still be full after summer rains.
 Plus, fewer crowds, making it a peaceful time to visit.

-Hiking to Grotto Falls in winter can be a magical experience with fewer crowds.
+βοΈ Winter (December – February): Hiking to Grotto Falls in winter can be a magical experience with fewer crowds.
+Just watch out for icy, slippery spots!

-❄️ Winter Route: The Roaring Fork Motor Nature Trail is closed in the winter, but you can still hike to Grotto Falls from the Rainbow Falls Trailhead.
+βοΈ Winter Route: The Roaring Fork Motor Nature Trail is closed in the winter, but you can still hike to Grotto Falls from the Rainbow Falls Trailhead.
 This is a 7-mile roundtrip hike with 1,300 feet of elevation gain.

 Grotto Falls Trail Directions